 Apart from a formal open house program, visitors will be allowed to observe classes only with the expressed consent of the principal and with prior notification of the teachers involved.
 Consent will be given only when a visit will serve a valuable purpose, and will not unduly disturb the class.
 Messages for students or teachers/staff should be left at the office.
-This prevents disruption of classes and assures the safety of the students in the course of the regular school day.
 Any visitors to the school must sign in at the office and wear a visitor's pass.